Money management in Girl Scouts is easy if it's done as you go. If you have any questions about finances, you can contact our service unit treasurer.

 Troop leaders and treasurers should do the Troop Treasurer training.
 The Financial Guidelines are included here for easy reference.

 All troop money must run through the bank account.
 This provides a paper trail should a parent ask questions about how money is being handled.
 As soon as you have a troop number and some money, you're ready to set up your account.
-Girl Scouts bank accounts are set up at Wells Fargo.
+Girl Scouts bank accounts must be set up at Wells Fargo, through the specific Girl Scouts contacts.
 Here's the process.

 Troops can do projects to earn extra money for a special event when needed.
 The guidelines and requirements have changed slightly for 2013 so be sure to review them first and discuss them with the girls.
 Money-earning projects need to be approved by the service unit team.
 Usually this means the girls present their project and the reason why they need the money, in an informal discussion type of meeting.
 To get started, have them complete the form (includes guidelines) and schedule a time to meet with the SU team.
 If the project involves organizing an event for Girl Scouts outside of the troop, the event planning process must be followed.